Shoreasg/uWave-Challenge/README.md

 I build this system assuming that the client flow is how i draw on the diagram above.
 Most likely, i would have 3 data models.

 1st one data model would be called busline where i would store the busLineId, busLineName and busLineShortName.
 Assuming that the buslines won't change, I will seed the data by calling the external API.
 2nd model would be called busLineDetails.
-This model will contain the busStops, busPath, busLocations and busDetails.
+This model will contain the busLineID, busStops, busPath, busLocations and busDetails.
 Assuming that the busStops, busPaths won't change, i will seed the data for this 2 whereas for busLocations and busDetails, i will have to be dependent on the external API.
 3rd model would be called busArrivalDetails.
-This model will contain arrivalTime and vehiclePlate.
+This model will contain arrivalTime,vehiclePlate,busLineId,busStopId and distance.
 Calculation will be done in this API.

 ## GET: /bus-lines